-Imagine my surprise when I got more direct messages, emails, and calls this week for my recipe for 5-minute healthy applesauce than I did for latke help.
-Earlier in the week, I had posted a photo of my brussels sprouts latkes on Instagram, with a dollop of homemade applesauce on top, which could explain the sudden interest.
+Imagine my surprise when I got more direct messages, emails, and calls this week for my applesauce recipe without sugar than I did for latke help….the week before Hanukkah!
+Whether you’re making my Grandma’s Potato Latkes or my brussels sprouts latkes you’ll definitely want plenty of homemade applesauce to dollop on top.

 - Apples are a good source of fiber and vitamin C.